 ISTANBUL TO CAPPADOCIA

-There is also a bus which runs from Istanbul to Cappadocia which takes between 10 to 12 hours.
-The bus runs overnight and costs around ₺90 so it’s a very cost-effective option.
+There is also a bus that runs from Istanbul to Cappadocia and takes between 10 and 12 hours.
+The bus runs overnight and costs around ₺90, so it’s a very cost-effective option.

 AIRPORT TRANSFERS TO GÖREME